imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_FALLBACK_IMAGE_TTL`: a duration (in seconds) sent via the `Expires` and `Cache-Control: max-age` HTTP headers when a fallback image was used.
 When blank or `0`, the value from `IMGPROXY_TTL` is used.
 * `IMGPROXY_FALLBACK_IMAGES_CACHE_SIZE`: ![pro](/assets/pro.svg) the size of custom fallback images cache.
 When set to `0`, the fallback image cache is disabled.
 256 fallback images are cached by default.

+## Preferred formats

+When the resulting image format is not explicitly specified in the imgproxy URL via the extension or the `format` processing option, imgproxy will choose one of the preferred formats as the resultant:

+* `IMGPROXY_PREFERRED_FORMATS`: a list of preferred formats, comma divided.
+Default: `jpeg,png,gif,webp,avif,ico`

+imgproxy is guided by the following rules when choosing the resulting format:

+1. If the preferred formats list contains the source image format, it will be used as the resultant
+2. If the resulting image is animated, the resulting image format should support animations
+3. If the resulting image contains transparency, the resulting image format should support transparency
+4. imgproxy chooses the first preferred format that meets those requirements
+5. If none of the preferred formats meet the requirements, the first preferred format is used as the resultant

+**📝Note:** When AVIF/WebP support detection is enabled and the browser supports AVIF/WebP, it may be used as the resultant format even if the preferred formats list doesn't contain it.

 ## Skip processing

 You can configure imgproxy to skip processing of some formats: